 One event that had a significant impact on the market was the lawsuit filed by the U.S. Securities and Exchange Commission (SEC) in December 2020 against Ripple Labs and its founder, arguing that the cryptocurrency XRP did not qualify as an “investment contract.”
 Following the Ripple lawsuit, the SEC agreed to drop its claims against two Ripple executives, causing the price of XRP to surge by approximately 90%—a development that has sent shockwaves through the market.

 Exness currently offers a total of eight Bitcoin trading pairs, including BTC/USD (Bitcoin/US Dollar) and BTC/JPY (Bitcoin/Japanese Yen).
-Bitcoin is the leading cryptocurrency, and while most Bitcoin pairs are traded against the US dollar, Exness also allows you to trade against precious metal pairs such as XAU (Gold) and XAG (Silver), in addition to fiat currencies.
+Bitcoin is the most well-known cryptocurrency, and while most Bitcoin pairs are traded against the US dollar, Exness also allows you to trade against precious metal pairs such as XAU (Gold) and XAG (Silver), in addition to fiat currencies.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-| Stock | Contract size | Minimum/Maximum Trade Size | Margin Ratio | Leverage |
+| Stock | Contract Size | Minimum/Maximum Trade Size | Margin Requirement | Leverage |

 |